discourse/discourse-subscriptions/README.md

 ### Enable Webhooks in your Stripe account

 You'll need to tell Stripe where your end points are.
 You can enter this in your Stripe dashboard.
+Also: Add the webhook secret in settings (above).

 The address for webhooks is: `[your server address]/s/hooks`

-Also: Add the webhook secret in settings (above).
+Discourse Subscriptions responds to the following events:

+* `customer.subscription.deleted`
+* `customer.subscription.updated`

 ### Set up your User Groups in Discourse